 However, before the sector can become a major driver of sustainable growth and development, many hurdles need to be overcome.
 These include lack of access to adequate transportation, bottlenecks resulting from rapid urbanization, ineffective service delivery and scarcity of funding.

-OFID’s support to the transportation sector has remained consistently high over the years, with cumulative approvals amounting to around US$3,023.4m, or 21% of total commitments.
+OFID’s support to the transportation sector has been consistently high, with cumulative approvals amounting to around US$3,272.6m, or 21% of total commitments.

 These funds have been utilized across all subsectors, including: